jmmnn/montecarlo_experiments/readme.md

-These are examples of using montecarlo methods to solve linear programing problems explained in this guides:
+These are examples of using montecarlo methods to solve linear programing problems explained in these guides:

  http://www.osemosys.org/uploads/1/8/5/0/18504136/ceron_-_2006_-_the_gnu_linear_programming_kit,_part_1_-_introduction_to_linear_optimization.pdf